Everything Trying to Kill You aka: Everythingis Tryingto Kill You

 ''The Transformers Spotlight: Wheelie has the planet LV-117, which every single life-form wants to eat you, regardless of whether or not you're actually edible.
 This includes the giant-sized spiders, the birds, the freaking molluscs, everything.
 And then there's the Chaosteros, which is basically a big fat green T-Rex, capable of biting off a Transformer's arm in one go.
 Considering who the planet apparently belongs to note i.e. the Quintessons, this isn't surprising in the least.

 Atari's Middle Earth is an alien Lost World filled with feral beasts, bloodthirsty dinosaurs, giant apes, and strange monsters, all fighting each other while volcanoes erupt all around.

 And the Greater Mimic, which can imitate larger objects, like a room.
-The Lurker, Trapper, and Stunjelly in one.
+The Lurker Above, Trapper, and Stunjelly in one.

 And the great and mighty House Hunter Mimic, which is a house that reproduces by budding, with its offspring being sheds, outhouses, and of course, Dread Gazeboes.